NASPGHAN Awards

 NASPGHAN Foundation Teri Li Young Educator Award

-The NASPGHAN Foundation Teri Li Young Educator Award recognizes individuals in the first phase of their professional career who have made an outstanding contribution to the field of pediatric gastroenterology, hepatology and/or nutrition through education scholarship.
+The Teri Li Young Educator Award recognizes individuals in the first phase of their professional career who have made an outstanding contribution to the field of pediatric gastroenterology, hepatology and/or nutrition through education scholarship This award will be given at the 2025 Annual Meeting in Chicago, IL.

 Criteria:

-Candidates must be a NASPGHAN member in good standing, less than ten (10) years from their 1st academic appointment.
+Candidates must be a NASPGHAN member in good standing, within ten (10) years of their 1st academic appointment.
 Please note: If the nominee’s service time has not been continuous please document any leaves to demonstrate that he/she has been in an academic position less than 10 years.
 Similarly, if the nominee has held academic positions at more than one institution, the total number of years cannot exceed 10 years.

 Nominees will be evaluated based on: